pmoerenhout/gsm0348/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.opentelecoms.gsm0348/gsm0348/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.opentelecoms.gsm0348/gsm0348)

 ## Scope
-The project provides API and realization of the Secured Packets using Short Message Service Point to Point (SMS-PP).
+The project provides API and realization of the Secured Packets.
+It can use different formats, used for different transport protocols.
+The transport Short Message Service Point-to-Point (SMS-PP) is the mainly used, but it also supports SMS-CN, CAT_TP, TCP/IP and USSD.
-It is used to the exchange of secured packets between an entity in a GSM PLMN and an entity in the SIM.
+It is used to the exchange of secured packets between an entity in a GSM/UMTS/LTE PLMN and an entity in the SIM/UICC.
-Secured Packets contain application messages to which certain mechanisms according to GSM 03.48 have been applied.
+Secured Packets contain application messages to which certain mechanisms according to GSM 03.48 / ETSI 102 225 have been applied.
 Application messages are commands or data exchanged between an application resident in or behind the GSM/3G/4G PLMN and on the SIM/UICC.

 ## History